Safe Policies for Reinforcement Learning via Primal-Dual Methods: Primal-Dual Algorithm

 \section{Primal-Dual Algorithm}

-As previously stated the advantage of working in the dual domain is that the dual function~\eqref{eqn_parametric_dual_function} is convex and therefore gradient descent allows us to solve the episodic safe learning problem~\eqref{eqn_constrained_finite} and its discounted counterpart~\eqref{eqn_constrained_discounted}.
-This is, given the gradient of the dual function, denoted by $\nabla_\lambda d_\theta(\lambda)$ one can iteratively update the multiplier as
+As previously stated, the advantage of working in the dual domain is that the dual function~\eqref{eqn_parametric_dual_function} is convex and therefore it can be minimized using gradient descent (or its stochastic variants).
+Primal-dual algorithms are well-known and they have been considered extensively in the optimization literature \cite{arrow_hurwicz,nedic2009subgradient,paternain2016online} and specifically for RL \cite{chow2017risk}.
+We include the details of these algorithms next since we use them to solve the problem \eqref{P:parametric}.
+It is worth pointing out that even though it is known that primal-dual algorithms solve the dual problem they do not provide any information regarding the solution of the primal.
+By establishing a bound in the duality gap (cf., Theorem \ref{T:strongDuality} and Theorem \ref{T:parametrization}) we can claim that solving the dual problem is a good approximation of the primal.

+For completeness we start by considering plain dual gradient descent.
+Let $\nabla_\lambda d_\theta(\lambda)$ be the gradient of the dual function, then dual gradient descent is defined by the following update rule

 where $\eta_\lambda>0$ is a step-size and the operation $\left[\cdot\right]^+$ denotes a projection onto the positive orthant of $\mathbb{R}^m$.
 The latter algorithm is ensured to converge to a neighborhood of the dual optimum \cite[pp 43-45]{bertsekas1999nonlinear}.
-The main difficulty in the update \eqref{eqn_pure_gradient_descent} is the evaluation of the gradient of the dual function, which can be computed using Dankin's Theorem (see e.g. \cite[Chapter 3]{bertsekas15c}) by evaluating the constraints in the original problem \eqref{P:parametric} at the primal maximizer of the Lagrangian, i.e.,
+In addition, the gradient of the dual function can be computed using Dankin's Theorem (see e.g. \cite[Chapter 3]{bertsekas15c}) by evaluating the constraints in the original problem \eqref{P:parametric} at the primal maximizer of the Lagrangian, i.e.,